Public & Private Event Permit FAQs

 This information is intended clarify the Five Rivers MetroParks event permitting process as well as provide tips that will help facilitate special or private events in a facility managed by MetroParks.
 MetroParks is committed to supporting quality events throughout the region that create a minimal impact on the residents and community surrounding the events.
 When planning a first-time event, hosting an annual event or simply changing location, please call us before completing plans.
 MetroParks staff members have valuable experience and want to assist the public in having a successful events.

 Thanks for considering a MetroPark location or regional trail as a venue.
-For questions or concerns about the information below, please contact the Permit Coordinator.
+For questions or concerns about the information below, please contact the permit coordinator.

 Why plan an event with Five Rivers MetroParks?

 Five Rivers MetroParks has 18 parks throughout the Dayton region, protecting more than 16,000 acres of land, 42 miles of river corridor, and hundreds of miles of both natural surface and paved trails.
 The MetroParks mission speaks of providing outdoor experiences that inspire a personal connection with nature.
-Special events hosted in a MetroPark can provide opportunities for people of the community to gather and celebrate together, instill a sense of community pride, spread awareness of regional cultural heritage, and help support important social causes.
+Events hosted in a MetroPark can provide opportunities for people of the community to gather and celebrate together, instill a sense of community pride, spread awareness of regional cultural heritage, and help support important social causes.
 Bringing special events to a MetroPark also showcases the beautiful places MetroParks protects and introduces thousands of new visitors to local parks, rivers and trails.

 When is an event permit needed?

-Special event permits are required for public events such as walks, runs or rides; athletic competitions; festivals; or any other organized activity that may alter the normal public use of MetroParks managed property (including paved recreation trails) or require the use of MetroParks staff or services.
+Event permits are required for public events such as walks, runs or rides; athletic competitions; festivals; or any other organized activity that may alter the normal public use of MetroParks managed property (including paved recreation trails) or require the use of MetroParks staff or services.

 In addition to the criteria above, a permit is also required for: